HumanBeingDroid/Melody/README.md

 ## The following technologies were applied:
 - html
 - css

-I've changed a little the task.So I tried to make a rwd with Mobile First approach for the first time.
+- JavaScript

-Also I want to practice BEM methodology for better understanding and further applying.
+I tried to make a rwd with Mobile First approach for the first time.
+It was realised with the first part of the project: header and main elements.